It all started with a pair of shoes

 Good Hotel Antigua, 2015

 The renovation and design plans of Good Hotel Antigua are drawn up.
-The Good Hotel we would open started to take shape on paper.
+The Good Hotel Antigua started to take shape on paper.
 We intended to stand out from the crowd – with personal interaction, in a lush retreat, with modern design, focused on expertise in local culture, space and high quality finishes.
-Obtaining permits for the building in the UNESCO protected city took over a year, and were granted to Good Hotel in October 2015.
+Obtaining permits for the building in the UNESCO protected city took over a year, yet we were granted permission in October 2015.

 Opening pop-up year Amsterdam & kick-off of Good Training, June 2015

-The floating Good Hotel was fully refurbished and opened its doors to start a ‘pop–up’ year in Amsterdam.
+Back in the Netherlands, the floating Good Hotel was now was fully refurbished and opened its doors to start a ‘pop–up’ year in Amsterdam.
 The hotel received a permit from the city of Amsterdam to moor at the Westerdoksdijk, right in the heart of Amsterdam, for the period of one year.
-The Good Hotel also kicked off the Good Training program and would train 100 long–term unemployed locals during the course of 12 months (25 trainees per quarter).
+The Good Hotel also kicked off the Good Training programme and would train 100 long–term unemployed locals during the course of 12 months (25 trainees per quarter).